-All of my research––both qualitative and quantitative––grows out of six years of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health and arts centers.
-Based on these ethnographic investments alongside mixed methods training, my scholarly and applied work proceeds on three interrelated fronts.
-Each of these attends to questions and action at different scales, traversing the universal, the particular, and the singular.
+All of my research is motivated by my clinical experiences as well as a decade of sustained ethnographic work on Chicago's South Side and shorter periods of research in India, South Africa, and North Africa and with migrant communities in southern Europe.
+Based on this ethnographic research alongside multidisciplinary training, my scholarly and applied work proceeds on three interrelated fronts.
+Each of these attends to questions and action at different scales: the universal, the particular, and the singular.

-First, moving across universal and singular modalities of thought, I am completing an historical-ethnographic book project, provisionally titled Subversivity: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
-This work is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
-Such sociological and related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
-These discourses have overwhelmingly focused on frames of violence, "social pathology," poverty, race and "the underclass," criminality, trauma, and various forms of psychic and physiological injury.
-From this vantage, Subversivity considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.
+Subversivity is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
+I argue that such sociological and related anthropological scholarship, alongside the popular media it inspires, has supplied the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages and life experiences of residents themselves.
+These discourses have overwhelmingly focused on racializing tropes of violence, social pathology, poverty, the underclass, criminality, trauma, and various forms of psychic and physiological injury.
+From this vantage, I consider the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.